-The Norman Garden includes several trees such as cherry, apple and maple trees of Japan, chestnut trees, and lime trees.
+The Norman Garden includes several trees such as cherry, apple and maple trees from Japan, chestnut trees, and lime trees.

-Spring flowers: iris, snowdrops, Christmas roses, primeroses, pansies, crocus, daffodil, forget-me-nots, tulips, oriental poppies, clematis…
+- Spring flowers: iris, snowdrops, Christmas roses, primroses, pansies, crocus, daffodil, forget-me-nots, tulips, oriental poppies, clematis…

-Summer flowers: anemones, dahlias, mauve asters, bellflowers, climbing roses, pelargoniums, sunflowers, daisy wheels, digitalis,fuchsias, gladiolas, lis, hollyhocks, blue thistles, pink sumacs, sweet peas, blue hydrangeas…
+- Summer flowers: anemones, dahlias, mauve asters, bellflowers, climbing roses, pelargoniums, sunflowers, daisy wheels, digitalis, fuchsias, gladiolas, lilies, hollyhocks, blue thistles, pink sumacs, sweet peas, blue hydrangeas…

 For a complete list of trees, plants and flowers in the Clos Normand, click here.